iamramtripathi/iamramtripathi.github.io/about.md

 ### About This Page

 Hello!
 My name is Ram and I'm a fundamentally inquisitive person.
 From time to time, I embark on different endeavors - intellectual, creative and sometimes physical.
-I learn a lot of thins along the way and some of them I find are worth sharing.
+I learn a lot of things along the way and some of them I find are worth sharing.
 Hence this page.

 ### About Me